 The project kicked off Spring of 2022.
 The studies are expected to take 18 - 24 months to complete.

-There are a number of points of contact during this project where the public is encouraged to give feedback as part of public information meetings and focus groups.
-Dates and times are indicated below.
+Questions and comments can be emailed to the Project Contact at anytime.
+There are a number of points of contact during this project where the public is encouraged to give feedback.
+Information is summarized below:

 Public Information Meetings